ng-anhhtuann/lucky-spin-web-app/README.md

 # AIT LUCKY APP

-This web-app is an Intern Project, which is created to organize or join events in the form of spinning the wheel of fortune participants'name.
+This web-app is an Web App Project, which is created to organize or join events in the form of spinning the wheel of fortune participants'name.

 ## Contributors
 Mentor: AIT-phuclq \